SE Summit Paris 2023

 She has an Honours degree in Aeronautical Engineering from the University of Federico II (Naples-Italy) and a PhD in Aerospace Engineering from the University of Glasgow (UK).
 In 2020 she was awarded with the European Tech Woman Award (International Clean Energy) and in 2022 she won the European Institute of Innovation and Technology Public Award.

-The award she got is from European Institute of Innovation and Technology is described at the link.
+The award she got is from European Institute of Innovation and Technology.

 Scientific Director, IMDEA Materials Institute & Technical University of Madrid, Spain